c0mix/Search-Scan/README.md

 Usage
 -----
-0. Fire up mongoDB and Nessus!
+0. Fire-up mongoDB and Nessus!

 1. Fill the configuration file with your parameters:
     * Nessus connection parameters (mandatory)